Charlotte Mason Methods and Non-traditional Learning

 Train up a Child in the Way HE Should Go…

-Many of the public school classrooms that most of us languished in only allowed for the traditional (auditory-sequential) learners to use their gifts.
+Many public school classrooms only allowed the traditional (auditory-sequential) learners to use their gifts.
 Hear a lecture, read a book, and then answer questions or write a report on it.
 Ho hum.

-But if you have homeschooled for a while, you’ve probably noticed that all of your students do not learn in the same ways, and they aren’t motivated by the same type of assignments.
+But if you have homeschooled for a while, you’ve probably noticed that all of your students do not learn in the same ways.
+So, they aren’t motivated by all the same type of assignments.

 Pay attention to these details and study your children in order to allow them to let them do their best work.